linux-china/zawk/info/faq.md

 ```

-then you can use `zawk -f demo.awk --help` to get help support.
+then you can use `./demo.awk --help` to get help support.

 - `@desc`: description for awk file
 - `@meta`: metadata for script, such as `author`, `version` etc.